RapHei/Facets-of-specialization/README.md

-# Repository for *Facets of specialization*
+# Repository: **Facets of specialization.**

-This repository contains code and data associated with *Facets of specialization*.
+This repository contains code and data associated with the paper *Facets of Specialization and Its Relation to Career Success: An Analysis of U.S. Sociology, 1980-2015*.
 The paper can be found here...

 If you use any of the code or ideas presented here, please cite our paper: